Mike Fink: Historical figure

 Mike Fink was born at Fort Pitt in present-day Pittsburgh, Pennsylvania and served as an Indian scout in his teenage years.
-Even as a teenager, he was an unbeatable marksman, and he earned the name "Bangall" among militiamen at Fort Pitt.
+As a teenager, he was an unbeatable marksman, and he earned the name "Bangall" among militiamen at Fort Pitt.
 When the Indian wars of the region ended in the mid 1790s, Fink, like many other scouts, spurned a sedentary life as a farmer.
 Instead, he drifted into the transport business on the Ohio and Mississippi – and quickly picked up a new nickname: "the snapping turtle".

 When he began his career in navigation, he became notorious, both for his practical jokes and for his willingness to fight anyone who was not amused.
-His 180-pound frame stretched 6'3" in height, and the muscles required to force a keelboat upstream would have made him a formidable opponent to most.
+At 180-pounds and 6'3" in height, and with the strength developed from having to push a keelboat upstream, he was a formidable opponent to most.
 It was said that he could drink a gallon of whisky and still shoot the tail off a pig at 90 paces, and Fink himself proclaimed on every possible occasion that he could "out-run, out-hop, out-jump, throw-down, drag out, and lick any man in the country".

 The redoubtable but semi-mythical Mike Fink, joker, fighter, and king of the boatmen, voiced the sentiments of his class when he bellowed his boast:

-Im a Salt River Roarer!
-Im a ring-tailed squealer!
+"I'm a Salt River Roarer!
+I'm a ring-tailed squealer!
 I'm a reg'lar screamer from the ol' Massassip'!
 WHOOP!
 I'm the very infant that refused his milk before its eyes were open, and called out for a bottle of old Rye!
 I love the women an' I'm chockful o' fight!
 I'm half wild horse and half cockeyed-alligator and the rest o' me is crooked snags an' red hot snappin' turtle.
 I can hit like fourth-proof lightnin' an' every lick I make in the woods lets in an acre o' sunshine.
 I can out-run, out-jump, out-shoot, out-brag, out-drink, an' out fight, rough-an'-tumble, no holts barred, ary man on both sides the river from Pittsburg to New Orleans an' back again to St. Louiee.
 Come on, you flatters, you bargers, you milk-white mechanics, an' see how tough I am to chaw!
 I ain't had a fight for two days an' I'm spilein' for exercise.
-Cock-a-doodle-doo!
+Cock-a-doodle-doo!"